paulschick/meteorite-tracker/nasa-app/1-2021-notes/1-11-2021/current_state.md

 - Adjusted layout for all media queries
 - Next, typography for media queries - just font size
 - typography done

+## Consolidating random image service

+All I'm doing is moving this into the general data service.
+Then I'll change all of the imports, have it working, and go from there.

+- Refactor the whole service into one (or as few as possible) GET request(s)
+- Rename to data service
+- Update imports and declarations throughout the application

+Then, I really want to move into making the breakpoints thing into a reusable piece of code, like a library, that would be awesome.
+Also do something with the breakpoints service that has the class, doesn't need to be an injectable.